 If that still sounds depressing to you, then consider that losing interest in all anime could be an exaggerated fear.
 Maybe you simply outgrow a certain kind of anime, rather than the entire medium.
 In the same vein, someone might be fascinated by a specific writer or genre of music which they eventually outgrow.
 That doesn’t mean that they stopped enjoying books or music; their tastes simply matured alongside them.

 If you’ve been with anime for a long time, then you can probably identify these changes in yourself as well.
 Looking back, you probably don’t enjoy the same kinds of anime you did 10 or 20 years ago.
-You may no longer keep up with the same content creators whose opinions on anime seemed so insightful years ago.
+You may no longer keep up with the same content creators whose opinions on anime seemed so insightful when you first discovered them.
 Maybe anime that meant a lot to you as a teen seems kinda stupid nowadays.
 I mean, I can’t be the only one who is indefinitely postponing a rewatch of Death Note, right?

 Anime today is a larger industry than ever before.
 We’re seeing an amazing amount of series hit TV and streaming services every season.
 As such, every genre is densely packed and popular tropes get recycled like crazy.
 I’ve seen people who got into anime thanks to the immense popularity of Sword Art Online bemoaning how overdone isekai anime had become only a few years later.
 If you keep up with a lot of series, anime can quickly begin to feel repetitive these days.